 There’s some nice views from the edge of the steep escarpment, looking over Smiths Creek.

 I soon realise that I’m not going the right way, and return to the last cairn, where I quickly pick up the track again.
-My error was in thinking that the track goes to the highest point of Mount Murray Anderson; in fact it now descends to the end of the ridge.
+My error was in thinking that the track goes to the highest point of Mount Murray Anderson; in fact it now descends to the end of the ridge, which gets increasingly narrow.

 About 150m south of the end of the ridge is another large engraving, which seems to be a deity from the oval protuberance on its head.